-5 BEREC's preliminary conclusions and next steps
+6 BEREC's position and next steps

 There are many configurations and architectures of private mobile networks from the isolated standalone private networks to public network integrated private networks in the form of a private slice of a public 5G network.
 The implementation of the latter is at an early stage in Europe because it requires rollout out of networks with an advanced 5G core, a practice that is at different stages in Europe.